kconner/SwiftCommandLineBuildVariableExample/README.md

 Keys built into a published app by this method are still discoverable by those who would exploit them.
 Still, this is a bit more private than Info.plist.

-This method relies on Objective-C interop, C preprocessor macros, and environment variables.
+This method relies on Objective-C interop and preprocessor macros.

 ## See it work